pulinduvidmal/Smart-Medibox/README.md

 ## About the Project

-Originating as a semester project for the EN2853 - Embedded Systems & Applications module at UoM, CSE, Smart Medibox aims to blend IoT convenience with healthcare needs, creating a smarter approach to medication management.
+Originating as a semester project for the EN2853 - Embedded Systems & Applications module at UoM Smart Medibox aims to blend IoT convenience with healthcare needs, creating a smarter approach to medication management.

 ---